wooogler/assets/03_Communication.md

 If you are a phd student and does not have a website, that's a big problem.
 (Once you have websites and then I can start to link those from mine --> which gives you extra visibility --> extra opportunities)
 # Online Meeting Platforms
-- Our team uses Microsoft Teams for conducting online meetings next time.
+- Our team uses Microsoft Teams as the standard platform for conducting online meetings.